-The provider used patient and staff surveys to obtain staff and patients' views about the service.
-We saw examples of suggestions from patients and staff that the practice had acted on.
-The provider had fitted addition decontamination equipment in response to staff recommendations.
-Following the practice's own patient surveys extensive refurbishment and redecoration had been completed in the building.
+The provider used patient surveys to obtain patients' views about the service.
+We saw examples of suggestions the practice had acted on.
+The provider had introduced a recycle waste bin in the waiting area following patients' comments.

 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
-The results for the last 6 months showed that 100% of patients would recommend the is practice.
+The results for the last month showed that 94% of patients would recommend the practice.
+We also saw positive results from the practice's own annual survey.